Myth #3: Foraging hurts the woods

 Charles Mann, 1491

 Can we possibly feed everyone at this point, locally or otherwise sustainably?
 It’s up to us.
+The Mayans developed a sustainable food system, still possible today, capable of feeding populations densities comparable to our own.
 Like eco-designer William McDonough points out, there are four times more ants on the planet (by body mass) than humans, and they don’t have a population problem.
 And they all have jobs.

 What the earth has been able to accomplish in the past five or so billion years, including the last .0001% of it, has come far more through cooperation than competition.
 The real “tragedy of the commons” has been the loss of it — or rather, the loss of a culture of sharing.
 But that culture is returning, most notably in Wikinomic systems like open-source software and other forms of internet collaboration.
 Now can we once again share land, or at least food?
 Can we put our mouth where our money is?